dvcrn/matrix-bridge-tinder/README.md

 4. Provide the Tinder refresh token when prompted.

 The bridge extracts required auth values (such as `X-Auth-Token` and device ID) from that curl command.

-Note: this project is for Tinder, not Bumble.

-## Local Data and Secrets

-This repo is configured to ignore local runtime and secret files, including:

-- `config.yaml`
-- `registration.yaml`
-- `*.db`, `*db-shm`, `*db-wal`
-- `logs/`

-Keep credentials local and do not commit generated config or runtime artifacts.